 Social media is all about building reach and is therefore the preferred content distribution channel, utilized by 92% of B2B marketers.
 When it comes to specific social media networks, there is a disparity between the most popular social channels to the most effective ones, which can be seen in the following statistics:

-LinkedIn and Twitter is where B2B marketers get the most returns.
-For B2C businesses who provide B2B-like services where professionalism and reliability are critical for the customer (e.g. dentists, lawyers and accountants), it may also make sense to build a presence on Facebook and Google+ - such businesses are likely to find their prospects on these channels.
+LinkedIn and Twitter is where B2B marketers get the most return on investment.
+For B2C businesses who provide B2B-like services where professionalism and reliability are critical for the customer (e.g. dentists, lawyers and accountants), may also find relevant prospects on Facebook and Google+.

-Apart from social networks, communities such as Reddit, Hacker News, Inbound.org and GrowthHackers.com can be effective channels.
-Curation is especially useful in these communities where direct promotion is rebuffed and curation helps adhere to communication ethics and remove the promotional tone from your brand’s image.
+Apart from social networks, communities such as Quora, Reddit, Hacker News, Inbound.org and GrowthHackers.com can be effective channels.
+On these channels, direct promotion isn't well-received and curation is especially useful to adhere to communication ethics and remove the promotional tone from your brand’s image.

 Curation is the process of finding, selecting and making content accessible for a target audience with the goal of increasing reach towards industry professionals and potential buyers.
-As a result, it’s vital that curated content is highly relevant and thoughtfully blended in the overall content strategy.
+As a result, it’s vital that curated content is highly relevant and tactfully blended in your overall content strategy.

 The 10-4-1 rule is designed to give an outline of the optimal ratio for blending curated, original and promotional content in a B2B social media environment.
 The rule is broken down in the following way:

 If the optimal ratio is not achievable under your specific circumstances, a variation of the rule can be used.
-A 50-4-1 ratio might not be the most optimal but is better than making a break in content publishing.
-To drive success on social media content needs to be shared continually and frequently.
+A 50-4-1 ratio might not be optimal, but is better than making a break in social posting.
+To effectively grow your share of voice on social media it's vital to share content consistently and frequently.

-The frequency of posts varies between social networks.
-You may get positive results on Twitter by tweeting anywhere between 3-50 times per day, with 10-15 tweets being considered optimal.
-On LinkedIn, Facebook and Google+ you may do well posting 1-6 times per day, with 1-3 times being considered optimal.
+The optimal frequency of posts varies between social networks.
+Depending on your target audience, you can get positive results on Twitter by tweeting anywhere between 3-15 times per day (I suggest starting at 3-5 tweets).
+However, on LinkedIn, Facebook and Google+ the upper limit for B2B companies is around 6 posts per day, with 1-3 posts being optimal in most cases.

-Knowing how much and how often to curate leaves one question - when to curate?
+Knowing how much and how often to curate leaves one question – when to curate?
 According to our research that focuses on B2B audiences, the most popular times to curate content are between 8 am and 1 pm.
 The times that get the most visibility are between 1 pm and 6 pm, while times that generate the most engagements are between 6 pm and 11 pm.
-That being said, the specific times for your brand depend heavily on the industry you are in.
+That being said, optimal times times for your brand depend heavily on your specific audience and industry.

-Content is a broad term and includes various media types such as articles, videos, whitepapers and podcasts.
+Content is a broad term and includes various media types such as articles, videos, whitepapers, infographics and podcasts.
 Selecting appropriate media types requires knowledge about your prospects and their needs in the various buying stages.

 B2B buyers who are in the early stages of a sales cycle and only start getting exposed to the problems your brand solves, engage with articles and visual content the most.
 Since early stage buyers are the largest portion of your audience at any given time, articles should take central stage in your content strategy.
-We, therefore, advise that articles comprise 75% of the media mix you use.
-The most popular article types in B2B content marketing are lists, how-to posts, reviews, opinions, interviews, researches and link pages.
+For that reason, we advise that articles comprise 75% of a company's media mix.
+Now as to which articles to post, the most popular article types in B2B content marketing are lists, how-to posts, reviews, opinions, interviews, researches and link pages.

-Visual content is easy to consume and great for boosting engagement.
-We suggest blending 10% of visual posts with little to no editorial content like charts, infographics and memes.
+Apart from articles, visual content is easy to consume and very effective at boosting engagement.
+We suggest blending 10% of visual posts with little to no editorial content such as charts, infographics and memes.
 Since images also increase engagement with editorial content, articles shared on social media should likewise be accompanied by images when possible.